Betamethasone 0.1% Cream

 Info Leaflet

-Before taking any medicines, regardless of whether they are over the counter or prescription-only, it is essential always to read the patient information leaflet.
+Before taking any medicines, whether over-the-counter or prescription-only, it is essential to always read the patient information leaflet.